We Currently Have Employment Opportunities

 We evaluate qualified applicants without regard to disability, race, color, religion, sex, sexual orientation, gender identity, national origin, veteran status, and other legally protected characteristics.
 View the Department of Labor’s “EEO is The Law” poster for more information about how employers must comply with Equal Employment Opportunity (EEO) laws.

-Do you need a reasonable accommodation for our employment process?
+Do you need a reasonable accommodation for our application process?

 Equip for Equality is committed to working with and providing reasonable accommodations to individuals with disabilities.
-If you need a reasonable accommodation because of a disability for any part of the employment process, please send an e-mail to MeganL@equipforequality.org or call (312) 895-7333 and let her know the nature of your request and your contact information.
-We look forward to hearing from you!
+If you need a reasonable accommodation because of a disability for any part of the application process, please see the Contact Person below to let them know the nature of your request and your contact information.
+Disability related information disclosed via the application process will be kept confidential.

 Equip for Equality